Cleg83/Resurrect-The-Bedlam-Six-/README.md

 In a time when grassroots music venues are disappearing on a weekly basis, I feel it's time to celebrate a band who only achieved what they achieved due to the support of such venues (how much the band actually achieved is the subject of some debate).

+The site serves as a simple platform to find out some basic information about the band, be able to contact them, listen to their music, watch some of their videos or be directed to the external Bandcamp shop.

 ## CONTENTS